xzYue/odoo/doc/howtos/web.rst

 to various module patterns used to build clean namespaces and limit risks of naming conflicts.

-The Odoo framework uses one such pattern to define modules within web addons, in order to both namespace code and correctly order its loading.
+The Modoo framework uses one such pattern to define modules within web addons, in order to both namespace code and correctly order its loading.

 ``oepetstore/static/js/petstore.js`` contains a module declaration::